bbc/RadioVisDemo/README.md

 more details.

 Your comments and suggestions are welcome.
-Please visit our website at http://www.bbc.co.uk/rd/projects/radiovis or send email to prototyping@bbc.co.uk.
+Please visit our website at http://www.bbc.co.uk/rd/projects/radiovis or send email to irfs@bbc.co.uk.